warnap/SimpleWPF/README.md

 # SimpleWPF

-Simple implementation comunication to SQLite Databasse using Enitity.
+Simple implementation of comunication to SQLite Databasse using Enitity.

 ## Technologies: